jessy120891/test-bug-report-info/README.md

 ### Reproduction Steps:
 1. Start the client to run API tests (Postman/PythonScripts).
 2. Invoke the REST API call using the GET method
-3. Verify in the json that the API responds the value of the key "isUtilizingAdvertiser1pEnabled"
+3. Verify in the JSON that the API responds the value to the key "isUtilizingAdvertiser1pEnabled"

 ### Expected Result:
       The expected value for the key "isUtilizingAdvertiser1pEnabled" is FALSE